 The next few exhibits show how the area was covered up with concrete and the highway that was built upon it.
-Photographs of the elevated highway and the city can be seen which at a time was a proud symbol of the industrialization of Seoul after the Korean War.
+Photographs of the elevated highway and the city can be seen.
+At the time, the highway was a proud symbol of the industrialization of Seoul after the Korean War.
 This highway ran through the heart of Seoul for 8.4 kilometers (5.2 miles).
 Over time, the highway began to age and fall apart to a point where safety was a concern.

-The last exhibits on this floor describe the nature of the area including information about plants and animals that reside here, how the restoration project was carried out by the government, and what the future holds for the stream, the city, and the surrounding areas.
+The last exhibits on this floor describe the nature of the area.
+This includes information about plants and animals that reside here, how the restoration project was carried out by the government, and what the future holds for the stream, the city, and the surrounding areas.

-As visitors walk down ramps to the next floor they will encounter more exhibits.
-The first exhibits explain the history and importance of the stream during the beginning of the Joseon Dynasty when the city was known as Hanyang.
-Visitors can view old maps and other documents related to the history of the stream from the 17th to 19th century including when the city was known as Hanyang, during the Joseon dynasty period, and also during the Japanese colonial period.
+As you walk down the ramp to the next floor, you will encounter more exhibits.
+These exhibits explain the history and importance of the stream during the beginning of the Joseon Dynasty.
+At this time, the city was known as Hanyang.
+You can view old maps and other documents related to the history of the stream from the Joseon Dynasty all the way through the Japanese colonial period.